ndaman/damagetolerance/docs/exam 1/lecture6.md

 ----
 ## Von Mises yield theory

--   We can find the plastic zone size, *r*<sub>*p*</sub> by substituting the principal stress relations into the distortional strain energy equation
+-   We can find the plastic zone size, `$r_p$` by substituting the principal stress relations into the distortional strain energy equation
 -   In plane stress we find

 `$$\begin{aligned}